Our Story

 We are regulars at:

 The beach.
 The best six-thousand-mile front yard anybody could dream of is right out Archer’s window.
-On walks, runs, swings, swims, sails, spearfishing, rowing, coxing, volleyball, basketball, soccer, surfing, or any other activity of the day, A & E can be found together.
+On walks, runs, swings, swims, sails, spearfishing, rowing, coxing, volleyball, basketball, soccer, surfing, or any other beachside activity, A & E can be found together.

 The Proposal:

 Archer planned to ask Elizabeth the easy way: at a soccer game, where there would be photographers and an audience.
 He planned it out with her friends and family and wrote a speech that would embarrass her the perfect amount.
-However, a player on another team received this experience and it became so wild and chaotic that Elizabeth told her friends she would not want that.
-Her friend Sarah politely notified Archer that Elizabeth dreamed of her proposal on a boat.
+However, Elizabeth told her friend Sarah that she dreamed of her proposal on a boat.
+New plan!

 Archer knew what to do, but her only free day coming up was Easter, and he knew she would be at church.
 So, he planned a wonderful Easter service at sea, with candles, hymns, verses, communion, and his friend Trey.
 All this afforded him cover to take her by surprise, even though he painted her nails the night before.